kmc6/F1/README.md

 ![Screenshot: Source Database](images/eda_winning_drivers_age_outliers.png)

 <sup>Figure 12 - Box plot showing potential outliers for winning driver age.</sup>

-Figure 13 uses a box plot to show the average driver age by season - clearly, driver age has consistently declined over time and is much lower now than it was in 1950.

 ```python
 # EDA for Drivers dataset: key business insight - what is the average driver age (years) by season?